albertvaka/nbgf/README.md

 All your sounds must be either OGG or WAV.
 Define your sound effects as `static inline` instances of the [`Sound`](engine/sound.h) class and use its `sound.Load("<path>")` method to load them.

+There's also a [`MultiSound`](engine/sound.h) class that takes an array of paths and each time will play one of them at random.

 ### Music: `Mix_Music*`

 All your music files must be in OGG format.
 Use [`LoadMusic("<path>")`](engine/asset_load.h) to load them into a `Mix_Music*`.